doofinder/doofinder-magento2/README.md

 $ docker-compose --profile setup up
 ```

-from the base directory where the copy of `docker-compose.yml` is located.
+from the base directory where the `docker-compose.yml` is located.
 The installation process will take some minutes to be finished.
 You can follow the status logging with:

 ```docker logs setup -f```